camlinke/wordcount/part2.md

   Generating /wordcount/migrations/versions/20ff8063fe45_.py ... done
 ```

 Now you'll notice in your "versions" folder there is a migration file.
-This file is autogenerated by Alembic based on the model that created.
+This file is autogenerated by Alembic based on the model.
 You could generate this file yourself; however, for a lot of cases the autogenerated file will do.

 Now we'll apply our upgrades to our database using the `db upgrade` command: